||Dr Max NATHAN|

 Expertise: Spatial economics, innovation systems, economics of immigration and diversity, economic development

-Biography:Max is a Senior Birmingham Fellow (Senior Lecturer) at the University of Birmingham Business School, and a Deputy Director of the What Works Centre for Local Economic Growth.
+Biography:Max is Associate Professor in Applied Urban Sciences at UCL, and a Deputy Director of the What Works Centre for Local Economic Growth.
 He completed his PHD in economic geography and spatial economics in LSE's Geography Department in 2011.
 He has over 15 years' experience working in UK think tanks, consultancy and public policy.
 Most recently he worked at the Department of Communities and Local Government as an ESRC-DCLG Senior Policy Adviser, covering a range of economic development and governance issues.

 In 2004 Max helped set up the Centre for Cities think tank, where he ran the research programme, and is now a member of the Centre’s Research Advisory Board.